 This is where smaller components are soldered onto the motherboard.

-The motherboards aren’t sent straight away to DIP because they need to be manually inspected first and then placed on an integrated chip tester to ensure that the print that was ordered is accurate.
+The motherboards aren’t sent straight to DIP because they need to be manually inspected first and then placed on an integrated chip tester to ensure that the print that was ordered is accurate.
 If it passes the test, then its journey continues.

 2. DIP (Dual Inline Package)

-This process involves an advanced capacitor installing machine and manual insertion of larger components such as 24-pin connectors, input/output ports, capacitors, and others.
-Before a motherboard is ready for testing, it has to pass the manual inspection to ensure that the components are properly installed.
+Before a motherboard is ready for testing, it has to pass the manual inspection to ensure that the components are correctly installed.

-After the manual inspection, these are sent through a heat chamber that is said to go all the way up to 265 degrees to reinforce the recently inserted components.
+After the manual inspection, these are sent through a heat chamber that is said to go all the way up to 509° Fahrenheit (265° Celsius) to reinforce the recently inserted components.
 After this, it will then be ready for testing.

 Testing is really easy to understand and, as always, important for quality control.
-All of the I/O ports, PCI Express Lanes-- you name it, will not only be used to test if they work but it has to pass a series of tests before they are tagged as ready for packaging.
+All of the I/O ports, PCI Express Lanes, etc. will need to pass a series of tests before they are tagged as ready for packaging.

-The packaging and distribution process is where the SATA cable, manual, I/O shield, driver installer, and just about everything you would find inside a newly purchased motherboard is packed.
+The packaging and distribution process is where the SATA cables, manual, I/O shield, driver installer, and just about everything you’d find inside a newly purchased motherboard is packed.

 The motherboard will also be packaged in an antistatic bag here.
-And when everything is complete, the motherboard should be ready for distribution.
+At this point, the motherboard is finally ready for distribution.

-BIOS or Basic Input Output System.
-This is where all the information and settings of the motherboard are stored.
+BIOS or Basic Input Output System is where all the information and settings for the motherboard are stored.
 It can be accessed, updated, and modified via the BIOS mode.

 The CMOS (Complementary Metal Oxide Semi-Conductor) battery is what’s responsible for keeping all the information intact when the entire system is shut down.